+Reassign All W forkflows

-Reassign All Wo orkflows × you want the worl engine you want the workflows to be reassigned from.
-Select the target engines kflows to be reassigned to.
+you want the wo e engine you want the workflows to be reassigned from.
+Select the target engines rkflows to be reassigned to.
 If multiple target engines are selected, the workflows engine will be spread across the target engines.

-Target engines: KSelect a source engine ➤ ▼ ENGINE gw-Engine1 gw-Engine2 OK Cancel
+Source engine: Target engines: <select a="" engine="" source=""> ▼</select>

+ENGINE

+gw-Engine1

+gw-Engine2

+ОК Cancel

-- 3 Use the Source engine list to select the workflow engine from which you want to reassign processes. - 4 Select the workflow engines to which you would like to reassign processes by clicking the check box next to the name of the workflow engine. - If you select multiple target engines, the processes from the source engine will be evenly distributed to the target engine. - 5 Click OK.
+- 3 Use the Source engine list to select the workflow engine from which you want to reassign processes. - 4 Select the workflow engines to which you would like to reassign processes by clicking the check box next to the name of the workflow engine.

+If you select multiple target engines, the processes from the source engine will be evenly distributed to the target engine.

+5 Click OK.

-17.3 Configuring the E-Mail Server
+10.3 Configuring the Email Server

-A workflow process often sends e-mail notifications at various points in the course of its execution.
-For example, an e-mail might be sent when a user assigns a workflow activity to a new addressee.
+A workflow process often sends email notifications at various points in the course of its execution.
+For example, an email might be sent when a user assigns a workflow activity to a new addressee.

-Before you can take advantage of the e-mail notification capabilities of Identity Manager, you need to configure the SMTP e-mail server.
+Before you can take advantage of the email notification capabilities of Identity Manager, you need to configure the SMTP email server.
 To do this, you need to use the Email Server Options task within the Workflow Administration role in iManager.